UKHomeOffice/hocs-casework/README.md

 If you are using an IDE, such as IntelliJ, this service can be started by running the ```HocsCaseServiceApplication``` main class.
 The service can then be accessed at ```http://localhost:8082```.

+You need to specify appropriate Spring profiles.
+Paste `development,postgres,local` into the "Active profiles" box of your run configuration.

 ### Building and running without an IDE

 This service is built using Gradle.
 In order to build the project from the command line, run